-2) Rainwater harvesting of water collected on the ground around the building for recharge of groundwater table.
+2) Rainwater harvesting of water collected on the ground around the building for recharge of the groundwater table.

-3) Collection of surface water that may run off by check dam and other devices for storage in surface ponds, dams etc.
+3) Collection of surface water that may run off by check dam and other devices for storage in surface ponds, dams, etc.

-Rooftop harvesting for reuse and groundwater improvement
+2. Rooftop harvesting for reuse and groundwater improvement

-1. Harvesting roof water for reuse
+a.
+Harvesting roof water for reuse

 A bypass system may also be provided so that the water from the initial rain during the rainy season can be used for groundwater improvement and only clean water is led into the storage tank for domestic use.

-2. Harvesting for groundwater improvement
+b.
+Harvesting for groundwater improvement

 We should remember that any seepage deep into the ground will take time and hence water should be stored at least for a few hours in the well or tube well before it slowly percolates into the ground.

 Hence, the good pit or bore should end in permeable strata for the purpose to be fulfilled for proper recharge of the groundwater.

-If the rainwater is led into a well fitted with sand, it is very important that a filter made up of synthetic fibre should be placed above the soil in the well so that it does not clog with time by particles and debris.
+If the rainwater is led into a well fitted with sand, it is very important that a filter made up of synthetic fiber should be placed above the soil in the well so that it does not clog with time by particles and debris.
 This filter should be taken out and cleaned before the start of every rainy season.

-Benefits of the rainwater harvesting system
+3. Benefits of the rainwater harvesting system

 Rainwater harvesting has many different benefits but the main is that it is a sustainable water management practice that can be implemented by anyone on many different levels from a simple rain barrel to a comprehensive rainwater harvesting system that integrates with an irrigation system or with household plumbing.